crip-angular/core/README.md

-# AngularJS crip core module
+# Crip Angular core module

 For more details [see demo repository](https://github.com/crip-angular/demo)